Tuesday, August 22, 2023

 wrote a short one concerning a wheelbarrow,

-16 words, but he makes 4 stanzas of them,
+16 words but he makes 4 stanzas of them

 –– and he seems dependent on the wheelbarrow,

-a red one, for its simplicity in the light of day, and
+a red one, for its simplicity in the light of day,

-visual characteristic, leaving the decision
+"glazed with rainwater" leaving the decision

-of a current or recent rainfall up to me. so maybe
+of a current or recent rainfall up to me.

-the sun broke through, maybe not, he doesn’t say.
+so maybe the sun broke through, maybe not, he doesn’t say.

-now chickens are closing in on the wheelbarrow,
+now chickens are closing in on the wheelbarrow.

-he says they're white chickens; he doesn’t say how many chickens.
+he says they're "white chickens"; he doesn’t say how many chickens.

 (but that's the way of it with chickens; it's always: